 There are several connection types to choose from.
-If you are unsure of your
+If you are unsure of your connection method, please contact your IPv6 Internet Service Provider.

 Note: If using the PPPoE option, you will need to ensure that any PPPoE client software on your computers has been removed or disabled.
-The 3 options available on this page are IPv6 over PPPoE, Static IPv6 address and Route, and Tunneling Connection.
+The three options available on this page are IPv6 over PPPoE, Static IPv6 address and Route and Tunneling Connection.

 Choose the required IPv6 Internet Connection type and click on the Next button to continue.
-Click on the Prev button to return to the previous page.
-Click on the Cancel button to discard all the changes made and return to the main page.